justinbt1/MLE-Reading-List/README.md

 # MLE Reading List
-A curated collection of machine learning, data and programming related books to help you on your journey as a machine learning engineer.
+A curated collection of machine learning, data and programming related books.

+These books have all helped me in some way on my journey as a machine learning engineer, hopefully some of them will be useful to you too!
 Please feel free to recommend books via a pull request or issue, so we can create a curated list everyone can use.

 ## The Books